munificent/craftinginterpreters/book/a-virtual-machine.md

 expression.

 In the above diagram, I gave each unique number its own visual column.
 Let's be a little more parsimonious.
-Once a number is consumed, we allow its slot to be reused for another later value.
-In other words, we take all of those empty areas up there and push numbers from the right towards the left to fill them in:
+Once a number is consumed, we allow its column to be reused for another later value.
+In other words, we take all of those gaps up there and fill them in with numbers from the right:

 <img src="image/a-virtual-machine/bars-stacked.png" alt="Like the previous
 diagram, but with number bars pushed to the left, forming a stack." />